Trade Forex Trading

 How Do I Trade Charts?

-In forex - the chart is the basic tool used by traders to trade the market.
-The chart will show info about price movement - the chart will illustrate the general direction of prices - oftenly referred to as trends or price trends.
-The chart will also show the ruling price and the historical movement of chart prices.
+In forex - the chart is the basic tool used by the traders to trade the markets.
+The chart will show info about price movement - the chart will show the general direction of prices - oftenly referred to as trends or price trends.
+The chart will also show the current price and the historical movement of the chart prices.

 Traders must know how to use charts before they can begin trading forex.